 Are you scared of blogging because of the time commitment?
 Don’t be.
 There are ways around this, such as having different people within your company contribute content.
 Or you can hire a content development agency to manage the process on your behalf.

-Here some general topic ideas to give you a push in the right direction:
+Here are some general topic ideas to give you a push in the right direction:

 - Product spotlights

 - Video posts